 While past performance is not indicative of future results, it is immensely satisfying to own managers amongst the best performing managers for the year or month.
 Likewise, it is excruciating to have exposure to the worst ones.
 NilssonHedge tracks the best and worst managers per strategy group.
 These reports are updated throughout the month, as more data arrives.
 This page shows the managers that we have classified as Fixed Income Strategies.

-Fixed Income strategies are typically exposed to various credit assets, some are more hedged than others.
+Fixed Income strategies are typically exposed to various credit assets, some are more hedged than others and some are allocated deeper down into the capital and liquidity structure.
 These funds tend to be less volatile but may experience disruptive returns during unordered markets.

 The Top 10 Fixed Income and Worst 10 Fixed Income funds for the reporting month are shown below.
 This is based on our proprietary composite data streams but may contain errors.
 These are not filtered for Asset Under Management and are ranked on a simple return metric without adjusting for volatility.